Winner-Dimiri/Marketing-Campaign-Analysis-Dashboard-A-B-Testing-Looker-Studio-Google-Sheets/README.md

 # Marketing Campaign Analysis Dashboard - Fast-Food Product Launch
 ---
 ## Project Overview
 - **Project Description:** This project applies A/B testing principles to evaluate the effectiveness of three marketing promotions (Promo 1, Promo 2, and Promo 3) for a fast-food chain launching a new product.
-Using Looker Studio and Google Sheets, the project evaluates which promotion drives the highest per-location sales and provides actionable business recommendations.
+Using Looker Studio and Google Sheets, I evaluated which promotion is more effective and provided actionable business recommendations.
 - **Project Goal:** Evaluate promotional campaign performance and identify which promotion should be scaled, redesigned, or discontinued.

 ## Tools Used